 Jean: Let's get to the retrospectives - how do you solve that when working from your home office?

-Michael: Echometer now comes into play for the retrospective: Echometer allows me to do a retrospective remotely with my 2 Scrum Teams.
-I find many of our previous method components in a slightly modified form and can continue to use them.
+Michael: Here's where Echometer comes into play: Echometer allows me to do a retrospective remotely with my 2 scrum teams.
+I have found many of our previous method components in a slightly modified form, and can continue to use them in the tool.
 This makes the switch to a digital tool pleasant for us.

-Jean: At the same time, Echometer is probably bringing new elements into the retro with the scale questions that team members answer in advance - how is that received?
+Jean: At the same time, Echometer has probably brought new elements into your retros with the scale questions that team members answer in advance - how has that been received in your team?

 Michael: Yes exactly.
-The teams actively take up the scale questions: The questions help us to identify new topics or take a different perspective, to discuss them and, if necessary, to take measures on the journey.
-So z.
-B. motivates a question to think about the level of detail in sprint planning.
+The teams have actively taken up the scale questions: The questions help us identify new topics or take a different perspective, to discuss them and, if necessary, to create action items along the way.
+So, for example, a question can motivate us to think about the level of detail in sprint planning.

-Incidentally, we also manage the measures resulting from the discussions in Echometer in order to automatically have a resubmission in the next retrospective and to discuss the progress.
-In fact, it worked better than feared.
+Incidentally, we also manage the action items resulting from the discussions on Echometer, in order to automatically have it appear in the next retrospective and to discuss its progress.
+In fact, it worked way better than we initially feared.

 Well, one topic has fallen by the wayside: haptics.
-In our retrospectives everyone can get actively involved on the whiteboard or flipchart.
+In our retrospectives, everyone can get actively involved on the whiteboard or flipchart.
 It has now become a little more difficult.
-And haptics cannot be replaced by tools.
+This is something that cannot be replaced by digital tools.

 The good thing is that I can also share this experience directly with you as the developer of the tool.
 That's why I hope that our experience can give you valuable feedback for the further development of Echometer.

-Michael: We actively try to combine the opportunities arising from corona-related homework with our strengths: Because of the local independence, we have increased flexibility and, at the same time, use our courage to try out new things again and again in order to constantly develop ourselves in these new framework conditions.
+Michael: We actively try to combine the opportunities that come from working at home during the Coronavirus with our strengths.
+Because we are now independent from the location, we have increased flexibility and, at the same time, use our courage to try out new things again and again in order to constantly develop ourselves in these new framework conditions.